School Hours

 Multi Aged Grouped Classes

-The arrangement of classes across the school may at time require the formation of a split grade.
+The arrangement of classes across the school may, at times, require the formation of a split grade.
 These multi-age groups provide an opportunity for children to:

 • work together and learn from each other

-• work at their own rate, experience success and acknowledge the success of others
+• work at their rate, experience success and acknowledge the success of others

 • accept, value and care for others as individuals